hrsh7th/nvim-cmp/README.md

 Source creation
 ====================

-Warning: If the LSP spec is changed, nvim-comp will keep up to it without an announcement.
+Warning: If the LSP spec is changed, nvim-cmp will keep up to it without an announcement.

 If you publish `nvim-cmp` source to GitHub, please add `nvim-cmp` topic for the repo.